novoalab/EpiNano/README.md

 *** similar operations can also be applied to generate the per read feature table.
 *** all the commands with for loop, can be parallized, therefore greatly increase the efficiency.
-*** You can also apply the splitting-file-into-small-ones trick to the big bam2tsv file rather than to fastq files at the begining of the working flow.
+*** You can also apply the splitting-file-into-small-ones trick to the big bam2tsvi (but on read basis) file rather than to fastq files at the begining of the working flow.
 ```

 * To visulize results: